iter8-tools/iter8/README.md

 # What is Iter8?

-Kubernetes release optimizer built for DevOps and MLOps teams.
+Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.

 ## What is an Iter8 experiment?
 Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess, compare and validate multiple app/ML model versions, safely rollout winning version, and maximize business value in each release.